kemalyst/kemalyst/README.md

 end

 ```
-The mapping will create the id, created_at and updated_at column mapping that
+The mapping will automatically create the id, created_at and updated_at column
-follows the active_record convention in Rails.
+mapping that follows the active_record convention in Rails.

 There are several methods that are provided in the model.
 - self.clear